EragonJ/Kaku-website/docs/en/how-to-back-up-music.md

 Next you can see authorization request, click permission.
 ![dropboxAuth](../screenshot/dropboxAuth.png)

 Kaku have **notification** and you can check out  backup in your Dropbox.
 ![backupToDropboxSuccessful](../screenshot/backupToDropboxSuccessful.png)

 Open your Dropbox and go to **Applicatoin** you will find your backup playlist.
 ![dropboxApp](../screenshot/dropboxApp.png)

-Done！ Kaku backup it's easy, right？
+Done！Kaku backup it's easy, right？